torisrobloxmarket-lang/Siounsniojsipjns/README.md

         local root = char and char:FindFirstChild("HumanoidRootPart")
         if not root then return end

+        -- DON'T BLOCK IF WE ARE ALREADY BLOCKING local infoFolder = char:FindFirstChild("Info")
+        local isAlreadyBlocking = infoFolder and infoFolder:FindFirstChild("Block")
+        if isAlreadyBlocking then return end

         local incomingAttack = false
         for _, p in pairs(Players:GetPlayers()) do
             if p ~= LocalPlayer and p.Character and p.Character:FindFirstChild("HumanoidRootPart") then